 What is Social-Emotional Learning?

 This term has been in use for decades in areas of academia and education.
-In recent years, has been discussed extensively, while gaining momentum worldwide and in Israel in particular.
+In recent years, social-emotional learning, has been discussed extensively, while gaining momentum worldwide and in Israel in particular.

 Studies show that Social-Emotional Learning is consistently and positively associated with improved academic achievements in various fields of knowledge, as well as improved mental health, success at work and in relationships, and a more significant civic engagement.

-According to the personalized learning approach, the curricula should be tailored individually to each student’s needs, for example, in terms of the student’s pace of learning, areas of interest, strengths and weaknesses.
+According to the personalized learning approach, the curricula should be tailored individually to each student’s needs, for example, taking into account the student’s pace of learning, areas of interest, strengths and weaknesses.

 Nowadays, personalized solutions are offered in almost every field – nutrition, medicine, consumer products, leisure and more.